tsgates/arch-wiki-markdown/wiki/Spectrwm.md

 Make sure ~/.xsession is executable:

-    chmod a+x ~/.xsession
+    $ chmod a+x ~/.xsession

-Note: if you do not create ~/.xsession then ~/.xinitrc will be used, but you might want different settings depending on if you use startx or XDM.
+Note:If you do not create ~/.xsession, then ~/.xinitrc will be used, but you might want different settings depending on if you use startx or XDM.
 Remember to make ~/.xinitrc executable, or XDM won't start, if you use that method.

-For a nice simple Arch themed xdm, try xdm-arch-theme.
+Tip:For a nice simple Arch themed xdm, try xdm-arch-theme.

 > Starting spectrwm with KDM